teuben/teunix/docs/astronomy-on-ubuntu.md

 bash has smart file completion, which can be super annoying at times. do I really need to explain?

+Dotfiles: another cottage industry.
+Searching in github for ditfiles gives you > 100 thousands.
+Talk about reinventing the universe.
+But if you install Unix regularly, it is probably useful to have a mechanism to get your dotfiles organized.

 ## XQuartz & X11

 there is no such thing on Linux (yet).
 It just works, and it's called X11, and comes include with Ubuntu.